-It turned out that “my” Spyder had been the Porsche Canada press car and was just about the last new second-gen Boxster Spyder for sale in Canada.
-So guess what happened next, any cars to be found at dealers were all “used” and no longer for sale at MSRP.
-The law of supply and demand was clearly at work, so I decided to stay out of the market until those two factors were in better balance, but that never really seemed to happen.
-So just over a year later in November 2017, I walked into Porsche Centre North Toronto and asked for confirmation of the rumours about a next-generation Spyder.
-Yes, they said, it’s possible that Porsche will build a new Spyder, but we don’t know when.
-I didn’t care when, but I wanted one, so I put down a deposit and secured my place in line, not first, but quite close.
+It turned out that “my” Spyder was just about the last new one for sale in Canada.
+After that, any cars to be found at dealers were all “used” and no longer for sale at MSRP, so I decided to stay out of the market until the rumours about the next-generation Spyder began to appear.
+In November 2017 I checked in with Porsche Centre North Toronto.
+Yes, they said, Porsche may build a new Spyder, but we don’t know when.
+I didn’t care when, but I wanted one.
+Just take my deposit and get me in line.
+I wasn’t first, but quite close.

 So 2018 passed, with rumours about engine, horsepower, which parts it would share with the GT3, and when and where this new Porsche would be announced.
 It was a frustrating time, but actually quite fun, too.
 Announcement rumours came and went, until at the June 2019 Goodwood Festival of Speed in southern England it finally happened while we were cruising high in the Arctic Ocean, at times beyond the reach of Internet satellites.
 After the sea ice turned us back south, my intermittent Internet connection stayed up long enough to provide confirmation of the Spyder and GT4 launch at Goodwood.